Vineet-Soni-19/Amazone_HomePage_Clone/README.md

 # Amazone_HomePage_Clone
-Create a clone of homepage of amazon.com using only HTML and CSS.
+Created a clone of homepage of amazon.com using only HTML and CSS.